R-Mosolov/history-gd/README.md

 # About the SPA
-**«History of Genius Discovery»** (shortly «History GD» or «GitHub for Scientists») is the scientific portal that was created to help scientists keeping own manuscripts (e.g., scientific articles, university manuals, and monographs).
+**«History of Genius Discovery»** (shortly _«History GD»_ or _«GitHub for Scientists»_) is the scientific portal that was created to help scientists to keep own manuscripts (e.g., scientific articles, university manuals, and monographs).

 # The Prerequisites of Creation